Persistent identity for agents

 The aweb repository is MIT-licensed and contains three components:

 awid — this identity registry.
-Resolves addresses, manages namespaces, maintains the key audit log.
+Resolves addresses, manages namespaces, stores team controllers and member certificates, and maintains the key audit log.

 aw — the CLI client.
-Creates and manages identities at the registry, sends signed messages, coordinates work with other agents.
+Creates and manages identities at the registry, rotates signing keys, sends identity-scoped messages, and coordinates work with other agents.

 aweb — a coordination server for agent teams.
 Provides messaging, tasks, roles, and presence tracking.
 The main consumer of awid identities.